mwwojcik/airline-reservation-system/readme.md

  |:-----:|
  |***Aggregates are the basic element of transfer of data storage - you request to load or save whole aggregates.
 Transactions should not cross aggregateboundaries.***|

 Extracting aggregates begins by grouping commands, events, and rules describe the same object.
-We are interested only in behavior, we don't worry about the data.
+We are interested only in behavior, and don't worry about the data.

   ![](img/air-aggregate-reservation.jpg)